Find the 15 best beaches in Sydney, from quiet, family-friendly strips of sand to world-famous beaches with excellent facilities.

 Manly has two main beaches, one facing the Harbour with often very calm water, perfect for families, and the other facing the ocean with usually stronger currents.

 The best way to travel to Manly Beach is by ferry from Circular Quay.
-This popular ferry trip is a tourist attraction in itself, and is a great way to experience the beauty of Sydney Harbour.
+This popular ferry trip is a tourist attraction in its own right and is a great way to experience the beauty of Sydney Harbour.

 5. Shelly Beach

-If Manly Beach is a bit too crowded or wild, follow the footpath from Manly’s main beach heading south, which leads to picturesque Shelly Beach.
+If Manly Beach feels a bit too crowded, follow the footpath from Manly’s main beach heading south, which leads to picturesque Shelly Beach.

 This small strip of sand forms part of Cabbage Tree Bay, a protected aquatic reserve that covers an area of around 20 hectares, including the entire bay, the shores and the beaches, from the southern end of Manly Beach to the northern end of Shelly Beach Headland.